Crypto Tax Switzerland: 2024 Guide

 How is crypto taxed in Switzerland?

-The Swiss Federal Tax Administration (FTA) don't classify cryptocurrency as legal tender - like the Swiss Franc.
-Instead, they class crypto as an asset - specifically a crypto based asset or kryptobasierte vermögenswerte.
+The Swiss Federal Tax Administration (FTA) doesn't classify cryptocurrency as legal tender - like the Swiss Franc.
+Instead, they class crypto as an asset - specifically a crypto-based asset or kryptobasierte vermögenswerte.

 This classification means crypto is considered a private wealth asset - like a stock or a bond.